grahamking/loftus/README.md

 Copy `loftus` to `/usr/local/bin`.
 Also create `/usr/local/bin/loftus_info` and `/usr/local/bin/loftus_alert` (program gives suggestions for contents on startup).

-To run loftus create this in `/etc/init/loftus.conf`:

-    author "Graham King <graham@gkgk.org>"
-    description "Loftus: Git/inotify personal backup"

-    start on startup
-    stop on shutdown

-    console log            # Log stdout to /var/log/upstart/

-    respawn                # Re-start if it crashes
-    respawn limit 2 5      # Abort if more than 2 restarts in 5 sec

-    setuid graham
-    setgid graham

-    env HOME=/home/graham
-    env DISPLAY=:0.0

-    exec /usr/local/bin/loftus --dir=/home/graham/loftus --address=my.example.com:8007
+Copy the example `loftus.conf` into `/etc/init/loftus.conf`.
 Be sure to change all instances of 'graham' to your username.